ChristinaXT/ChristinaXT.github.io/_posts/2019-05-06-rails_review_and_portfolio_project.markdown

 From Flatiron :

 Below are a few keys to remember when thinking about REST:
 **REST** is an architectural design pattern, not a framework or code in itself.
 Many other web frameworks utilize RESTful design principles in some form or another.
-By using RESTful principles, Rails apps are able to have a clear and standardized naming structure for routes and actions.
+By using RESTful principles, Rails apps are able to have a clear and standardized naming structure for routes and actions.&#x2028;
-**RESTful routes** have a clear mapping between the URL resource and the corresponding controller actions.
+**RESTful routes** have a clear mapping between the URL resource and the corresponding controller actions.&#x2028;
-There are seven potential RESTful route options available.
+There are seven potential RESTful route options available.&#x2028;

 Recap of form_tag
 To review, the **form_tag helper method** allows us to automatically generate HTML form code and integrate data to both auto fill the values as well as have the form submit data that the controller can use to either create or update a record in the database.
 It allows for you to pass in: the route for where the parameters for the form will be sent, the HTTP method that the form will utilize, and the attributes for each field.

 A good rule of thumb for when to use one approach over the other is below:
 Use **form_for** when your form is directly connected to a model.
 Extending our example from the introduction, this would be our Hamster's profile edit form that connects to the profile database table.
-This is the most common case when form_for is used
+This is the most common case when form_for is used&#x2028;
 Use **form_tag** when you simply need an HTML form generated.
-Examples of this would be: a search form field or a contact form
+Examples of this would be: a search form field or a contact form&#x2028;
 -------------------------------------------------------

 Now, that we have reviewed some, I want to talk a bit about my rails portfolio project.